buck-co/save-async/README.md

 }
 ```

 _Yikes!_ Installing the [Unity Converters for Newtonsoft.Json](https://github.com/applejag/Newtonsoft.Json-for-Unity.Converters) package takes care of these issues, as well as many more.
 Once you've done this, Json.NET should be able to convert Unity's built-in types.
+In the future, we'll try to include this as a package dependency, but currently the Unity Package Manager only allows packages to have dependencies that come from the official Unity registry.

 ### Included Samples

 This package includes a sample project which you can install from the Unity Package Manager by selecting the package from the list and then selecting the `Samples` tab on the right.
 Then click `Import`.
 Examining the sample can help you understand how to use the package in your own project.

-# Saving and Loading Classes using the `ISaveable` Interface
+# Implementing ISaveable and using the GameState API

-Any class that should save or load data needs to implement the [`ISaveable`](Runtime/ISaveable.cs) interface which contains key elements that enable an object to be saved and loaded.
+Any class that should save or load data needs to implement the [`ISaveable`](Runtime/ISaveable.cs) interface.

 - **Guid Property**: Each `ISaveable` must have a globally unique identifier (Guid) for distinguishing it when saving and loading data.
 - **Filename Property**: Each `ISaveable` must have a filename string that identifies which file it should be saved in.
 - **CaptureState Method**: This method captures and returns the current state of the object in a serializable format.
 - **RestoreState Method**: This method restores the object's state from the provided data.

-### Example Implementation: `GameDataExample`
+## Example Implementation: `GameDataExample`

 1. **Implement `ISaveable` in Your Class**
-    <br>Your class should inherit from `ISaveable` from the `Buck.DataManagement` namespace.
+    <br>Your class should inherit from `ISaveable` from the `Buck.GameStateAsync` namespace.
     ```csharp
-    using Buck.DataManagement
+    using Buck.GameStateAsync

     public class YourClass : MonoBehaviour, ISaveable
     {